foss-haas/laravel-permission-objects/README.md

 # Laravel Permission Objects

-This package implements object-level, model-level and global permissions for Laravel.
+This package implements object-level, model-level and simple permissions for Laravel.

 Once installed you can do stuff like this: